Dynamic self-loops in networks of passive and active binary elements: Systematic convergence for symmetric interactions.

-Inserting the instability condition for hysteron $p$ yields $\Delta V < 0$.
-Therefore, the function $V$ is monotonically decreasing for each single snap corresponding to an unstable element.
-Given the function $V$ is bounded from below, the system cannot be trapped in a self-loop and must always converge toward a stable state.
+Inserting the instability condition for element $p$, Eq.~(\ref{inst_eq}) yields $\Delta V < 0$.
+Therefore, the function $V$ is strictly decreasing for each single flip, which implies that the system cannot be trapped in a self-loop and must always evolve toward a stable state.
 Note the importance of the factor $1/2$ in Eq. (\ref{eq:function_V}) in order to obtain the final result.
-The demonstration can be extended to finite span hysterons with little effort, which is confirmed by measuring the evolution of $V$ as given by Eq. (\ref{eq:energy_like_quantity}) in numerical simulations.
+This demonstration can be extended to finite span hysterons, by explicitly making the distinction between hysterons with positive and negative phase, and their respective thresholds, producing Eq.~(\ref{eq:energy_like_quantity}) of the main text.